-(1) Approval of the Minutes of the June 27, 2013 Annual Meeting of Stockholders
+(1) Approval of the Minutes of the June 27, 2014 Annual Meeting of Stockholders

-The following is a summary of the items in the Agenda of which action was taken during the 2013 Annual Stockholders' Meeting:
+The following is a summary of the items in the Agenda of which action was taken during the 2014 Annual Stockholders' Meeting:

-- Approval and adoption of the minutes of the June 15, 2012 Annual Stockholders' Meeting;

-- ii.
-Delivery of the Annual Report of the Officers;

-- iii.
-Ratification of all acts and resolutions of the Board of Directors and Management in the ordinary course of business for the fiscal year 2012 up to and until June 27, 2013;

-- iv.
-Election of the following members of the Board of Directors for the year 2013 2014:
+- i.
+Approval and adoption of the minutes of the June 15, 2013 Annual Stockholders' Meeting; - ii.
+Delivery of the Annual Report of the Officers; - iii.
+Approval of the 2013 Annual Report and Financial Statements - iv.
+Delegation of authority to appoint External Auditors for 2014 to the Board of Directors - v.
+Ratification of all acts and resolutions of the Board of Directors and Management adopted for Fiscal Year 2013 - vi.
+Election of the following members of the Board of Directors and Independent Directors for the year 2014 2015:

-- 1. Dennis N. A. Garcia

-- 2. Emil Andre M. Garcia

-- 3. Elbert M. Zosa

-- 4. Gil A. Garcia II

-- 5. Charles Sylvestre A. Garcia

-- 6. Ramontito E. Garcia

-- 7. Efren P. Sarmiento

-- 8. Jose Marko Anton G. Sarmiento

-- 9. Antonio S. Abacan, Jr.1

-- 10.Amb.
-Raul Ch.
-Rabe (Independent Director)

-- 11.Atty.
-Jesus B. Garcia, Jr. (Independent Director)

-- v.
-Delegation of the authority to appoint the external auditor to the Board of Directors.
+MR. DENNIS A. GARCIA MR. EMIL ANDRE M. GARCIA MR. ELBERT M. ZOSA MR. GIL A. GARCIA II MR. CHARLES SYLVESTRE A. GARCIA MR. RAMONTITO E. GARCIA MR. EFREN P. SARMIENTO MR. JOSE MARKO G. SARMIENTO MR. JOHANNES RUDOLF HAURI AMB.
+RAUL CH.
+RABE (Independent Director) ATTY.
+JESUS B. GARCIA, JR. (Independent Director) Other than the foregoing, no matter was submitted to a vote of security holders.
+The results of the foregoing meeting were timely disclosed to the PSE and SEC in SEC Form 17-C report.